Chaosbay

 On their new album ‘2222’, the Berlin Progressive Metalcore outfit CHAOSBAY takes us into a utopia of our world, and the album title suggests exactly what it is: a journey into the future, which is the common thread running through the almost 45-minute compilation of 12 songs, both in terms of content and music.

-Musically, CHAOSBAY once again enter new worlds of sound and take their unmistakable interplay of unrestrained brutality and inescapable catchiness to the extreme.
-Almost every song has the potential for an epic stadium hit that couldn’t be more festival-ready.
+Musically, CHAOSBAY enter new worlds of sound and take their unmistakable interplay of unrestrained brutality and inescapable catchiness to the extreme.
+This led CHAOSBAY to big international festival stages like Wacken Open Air, Summerbreeze Open Air, Takedown Festival and ProgPower Europe.

 Video